-Denominational Work for the Southern Baptist Convention
+SUMMARY: Denominational Work for the Southern Baptist Convention

-UNDER CONSTRUCTION – I’m just listing the three agencies I served for now but will come back and tell more about them and what I did in each position.
+UNDER CONSTRUCTION – I’m just listing the three agencies I served through for now, but will come back and tell more about them and what I did in each position.
 My biography books give a pretty good overview of work at these agencies and with less detail the other items in my Biographies pages.
 But there is much more to tell – the life-changing stories, the people, the politics, and how the denomination affected me and my family.

 1969-75, Brotherhood Commission, SBC, Memphis, TN

 Consultant and then Director of Pioneer Royal Ambassadors Mission Education program for teenage boys – It has since gone through many changes as the Brotherhood Commission was disbanded and RAs was for awhile a program of the North American Mission Board and now back to WMU where it originated.

 The youth portion or Pioneers no longer exists with RAs just for Grades 1-6 now – There was a Reunion of some employees 20 years after the closing of the Brotherhood Commission that I did not attend.
 Another article: Whatever happened to the Brotherhood Commission? also tell about the reunion and a little bit about the closing which I will write about later.

 My photo galleries include the two RA Mission Tours of Mexico: 1970 and the second one in 1972.
 Two of the most fun things I did along with the national RA Congress and traveling the nation as a consultant.
 More added later.
 While a youth minister I was big on RAs and took a group from Dallas to the 1963 RA Congress in Washington D.C. and ten years later I was in charge of the 1973 RA Congress in St. Louis.
 I would never have thought that possible back in 1963! 🙂 Life circles around on us! 🙂

 A PAGE IS COMING ON MY YEARS AT BROTHERHOOD COMMISSION.